vijanipiyawardana/RiceScan/README.md

-# Rice Type Classification using Computer Vision
+# RiceScan: Automated Rice Variety Identification from Images

 This project classifies rice types from images using a deep learning model (MobileNetV2) trained in PyTorch.